timdeschryver/timdeschryver.dev/content/blog/creating-a-new-csharp-api-validate-incoming-requests/index.md

 ### MediatR Validator Behavior

-Instead of validating the `AddProductToCartCommand` command in the controller or worse in the domain that processes this command, we'll make use of the MediatR pipeline.
+We don't want to validate a command (`AddProductToCartCommand` in the example) in the controller, nor in the domain.
+Instead, we want to validate it in the pipeline with a pipeline behavior.

-By using a pipeline behavior, it's possible to execute some logic before or after the command is handled by its handler.
+By using a pipeline behavior it's possible to execute logic before and/or after a command is handled by its handler.
+With behaviors, we can centralize common-validation logic and enforce a standard.

-In this case, provides a centralized location where the command is validated before it reaches the handler (the domain).
+In our case, we want to validate the command before it reaches its handler.
+When the command is found valid, then the handler is executed.
+Otherwise, when it's invalid, it will short-circuit and we'll resolve the invalid request later in this blog post.

-When the command reaches its handler, we don't have to worry anymore if the command is valid.
+This way we don't have to worry anymore if the command is valid when it reaches the handler.
-It also enforces a standardized resolution on how invalid commands are dealt with.

 While this seems like a trivial change, it declutters every handler in the domain layer.

-Ideally, we only want to deal with business logic when we're working on the domain.
-Removing the validation logic frees up the mind so we can only focus on the business logic without having to read and write the orchestration code.
-Because the validation logic is centralized it makes sure that all commands are validated and not a single command slips through the cracks.

 In the snippet below, we create a new pipeline behavior `ValidatorPipelineBehavior` to validate the commands.
 When a command is sent, the `ValidatorPipelineBehavior` handler receives the command before it reaches the command handler.
 The `ValidatorPipelineBehavior` validates if that command is valid by invoking the validators corresponding to that type.
-Only if the request is valid, the request is allowed to pass to the next handler.
+The request is only allowed to pass to the next handler when the request is valid.
 If not, an `InputValidationException` exception is thrown.

 We'll look at how we create our validators in [Validation with FluentValidation](#validation-with-fluentvalidation).